Coronavirus is having a profound impact on all our lives.

 We can harness the power of experiential learning by offering a bespoke residential and providing a range of learning experiences which will support academic attainment.
 This will be even more important for children as they reconnect with the world around them.

 Planning for safe stays in the Lake District

-We’re working hard right now to plan for the time when we can welcome young people and families back to our three centres in Cumbria: Brathay Hall in Ambleside, Low Bank Ground close to Coniston Water and Hinning House in the Duddon Valley.
+We’re working hard right now to plan for the time when we can welcome young people and families back to our centres in Cumbria: Brathay Hall in Ambleside and Low Bank Ground close to Coniston Water.

 We’re closely monitoring and following guidance from the government and considering carefully how we can run programmes at our sites that successfully deliver the outcomes needed with potential restrictions still in place.